redcartel/demo-game-library/react-frontend/README.md

 # React App and connecting Firebase

-## Create React App
+## Repo / Project Structure

+There are two ways of doing this, either have a repo that consists of a parent directory for the whole multi-part project, with sub-directories for things like the web frontend, the server, shared resources, etc. or else separate repos for each part.
+They both have advantages.
+Lately, I'm a "monorepo" kind of guy.
+### Monorepo

-If you want a big repo with multiple parts to it (like a React frontend and some server functions) then make a git repo for the project run `npx create-react-app@latest react-frontend`
+If you want a big repo with multiple parts to it, like this sample project is, make your `my-project` directory wherever you usually do that, run `git init` in it, and run `npx create-react-app@latest react-frontend` from within that base directory.

+### Multi-Repos

-If you want just a react app, then in whatever directory your personal projects live in run `npx create-react-app@latest my-project-name` and then do `git init` in the directory that creates.
+If you want a repo that is just a react app, then in whatever directory your personal projects live in run `npx create-react-app@latest my-project-name` and then do `git init` in the directory that creates.

-Create-react-app takes a while, it always downloads the latest CRA first.
-Now's a good time to make coffee.

 ## Open in Visual Studio Code

-Now that we have some code to edit, let's open our editor
+Now that we have some code to edit, let's open the project directory in our editor

 `code my-project-name`

-### Keyboard shortcuts
+### Some (Mac) Keyboard shortcuts for VS Code

 Microsoft is all about some JavaScript & TypeScript these days, so for a node project, you really might not need any plugins, the default support is good.
 Here's the three keyboard shortcuts you need to know (on Mac):